• Skip to primary navigation

 • Stuff the dry manicotti shells with the chicken mixture and layer into 7" Springform pan.

-• Add ¾ cup of dry black beans and ¾ cup of brown rice to the inner pot along with a total of 3 cups of liquid and Add in 1 tsp cumin and ½ tsp salt and 4 ounces of fire roasted green chilis.
+• Add ¾ cup of dry black beans and ¾ cup of brown rice to the inner pot along with a total of 3 cups of liquid and Add in 1 teaspoon cumin and ½ teaspoon salt and 4 ounces of fire roasted green chilis.
 Use reserved liquid from cooking the chicken and add additional chicken stock or water to make a total of 3 cups.
 Stir.

-• Combine 32 ounces of salsa verde with 1 Tablespoon of freshly minced garlic and ½ tsp of chipotle powder.
+• Combine 32 ounces of salsa verde with 1 Tablespoon of freshly minced garlic and ½ teaspoon of chipotle powder.
 Pour sauce over the manicotti.
 If you don't need to use all of it, you can use it as a garnish.
 Cover with Foil

 • Place rack in low position over the beans and rice.
 Place covered pan on rack.
 Put the pressure lid on and turn the valve to seal.
 Set the Ninja Foodi on high pressure for 30 minutes.
 When the time is up, immediately release the pressure